-These nine courses near Charlotte, Raleigh and Greensboro offer a wealth of interesting and challenging opportunities to test your game in a variety of settings.
+These courses near Raleigh, Winston-Salem, Greensboro and more offer a wealth of interesting and challenging opportunities to test your game in a variety of settings.

 Whether you take on the East or the West course at Grandover, the overall tone is well-honed hospitality that perfectly reflects the rolling setting and welcomes all players.
 Always well-groomed, the Grandover courses feature two distinct 18-hole personalities – head out on the East and experience a traditional approach, while the West offers a links-style feel.

 6 Lonnie Poole Golf Course at NC State

 6 Lonnie Poole Golf Course at NC StateRaleighSee on map

 Designed by the legendary Arnold Palmer, this layout leans heavily on traditional Scottish elements gracefully blended into the natural terrain of the surrounding campus.
 It gets right down to business with an opening par 5 that features two bunkers waiting for misaligned tee shots.
 The closing hole resembles a geometry exam, with a passing grade dependent on a study of the best angles.